About Guides What I Use

 Honest take

 Both methods are simpler than using Remotion with Claude Code.
 The Python method is great for quick animated explainers at zero cost.
-Blotato is good for polished infographics and social content.
-For more advanced video production work, use Claude Code with Remotion.
+Blotato is better for polished infographics and social content.
+For more advanced video work, use Claude Code with Remotion (I have a separate guide on that).

 Section 06